ivanfourie/BrewTour/README.md

 BrewTour has a client component based on Google Web Toolkit (GWT) and a server component that are serlvets running in the Spring container.
 These components are glued together via the GWT Platform (GWTP) by making use of the command pattern (handlers, dispatcher, actions, result) and the model-view-presenter pattern.

 ### Entry points
-Since BrewTour makes use of Dependecy Injection frameworks - Gin for the client and Spring for server - the following two modules act as entry points:
+Since BrewTour makes use of Dependency Injection frameworks - Gin for the client and Spring for server - the following two modules act as entry points:
 ```
 za
- co
+└───co
-  brewtour
+    └───brewtour
-   client
+        ├───client
-    gin
+        │   └───gin
-     ClientModule.java // Module installs other modules and configures the client
+        │       └───ClientModule.java // Module installs other modules and configures the client
-   server
+        └───server
-    spring
+            └───spring
-     ServerModule.java // Module that binds handlers and configures the server
+                └───ServerModule.java // Module that binds handlers and configures the server
 ```

 ### Communication